Nyosef/ThatRightDealJobs/README.md

    cp .env.example .env
    ```

-2. Edit the `.env` file and replace the placeholder value with your actual ATTOM API key.
+2. Edit the `.env` file and replace the placeholder values with your actual API keys and configuration.

-3. The following environment variable is used in this project:
+3. The following environment variables are used in this project:

    - **ATTOM API**

      - `ATTOM_API_KEY`: API key for accessing ATTOM property data services

+   - **Supabase Configuration**
+     - `SUPABASE_URL`: Your Supabase project URL (e.g., https://xyzproject.supabase.co)
+     - `SUPABASE_KEY`: Your Supabase anon/public key

 4. The `.env` file is excluded from version control in `.gitignore` to prevent exposing sensitive information.